fernandojs/BookLibrary/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:
+The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run the project in the Visual Studio.

 ### Database Configuration